wgmao/RERconverge/OS/README.md

 For Mac users, you are highly recommanded to install from the binary file
    - `R CMD INSTALL RERconverge_0.1.0.tgz`

-If you are interested in installing from the source, please follow the steps as follows.
+If you are interested in installing from the source, please follow the steps shown below.
 1. Install R
    - `https://cran.r-project.org/bin/macosx/`
 2. Install dependcies for `devtools`